simpeg/simpeg/docs/content/basic/contributing/index.rst

 First of all, we are glad you are here!
 We welcome contributions and input from the community.

-In this pages we set some guidelines for contributing to the repositories hosted in the `SimPEG <https://github.com/simpeg>`_ organization on GitHub.
+In these pages we set some guidelines for contributing to the repositories hosted in the `SimPEG <https://github.com/simpeg>`_ organization on GitHub.
 These repositories are maintained on a volunteer basis.